yesBad/ip-whitelist-dash/README.md

 This is my simple homelab dashboard, that just shows a simple static site from the `serve` folder.

-Any user who may be visiting this site, needs to be **authenticated from OIDC**.
+Any user who may be visiting this site, needs to be authenticated from OIDC or they will just be redirected there.

 Any user who is successfully authenticated will have their username from OIDC and their IP of where they are visiting from added to my Traefik configuration.